Content Published on the Web Which Cannot Easily Be Captured Through Conventional Web Archiving Practices

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Creation and design decisions that do not support the capture of the content; limitations of current web archiving processes.
+Creation and design decisions that do not support the capture of the content; limitations of current web archiving processes; uncertainty over IPR or the presence of orphaned works.

 ‘Vulnerable’ in the Presence of Good Practice